appcollective82/PhoneTap/Privacy_Policy.md

 Affiliate means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-Application refers to FaceTap, the software program provided by the Company.
+Application refers to PhoneTap, the software program provided by the Company.

-Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to FaceTap.
+Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to PhoneTap.

 Country refers to: Belgium